holadepo/docs/astro/configure-deployment-resources.md

 After you create an Astro Deployment, you can modify its resource settings to make sure that enough resources are allocated to complete tasks successfully.

+Astro supports the `AU` as the primary resource unit.
+In this context,

+- 1 AU = 0.1 CPU, .375 GB Memory
+- 10 AU = 1 CPU, 3.75 GB Memory

 ## Edit Deployment Resource Settings

 1. Log in to the [Cloud UI](https://cloud.astronomer.io) and select a Workspace.